The Power of Music Together® In School (and Beyond!)

 Beyond Music Together In School

-In addition to Music Together, Crescendo Academy of Music offers private music instruction for graduates of the Music Together programs, and for students of any age.
-Marvelous Music offers scholarships for Crescendo’s Rhythm Kids® classes (for five- to eight-year-olds), and across their other programs so that interested students can experience music education regardless of financial status.
-Audrey believes that the music exposure and practice that the children receive in the classroom is a good steppingstone to private lessons.
+In addition to Music Together, Crescendo Academy of Music offers private music instruction to students of all ages.
+Crescendo offers scholarships to Marvelous Music graduates for Rhythm Kids® by Music Together® classes (for five- to eight-year-olds), and/or their other programs so interested students can access music education regardless of financial status.
+Audrey believes that the music exposure and practice that the children receive in the classroom is a good stepping stone to private lessons.
 One young student recently performed at a concert in a string quartet with the Junior Symphony.
-Having been involved in Crescendo and Marvelous Music programs from a very young age, upon graduation he will be going on to continue his musical studies.
+Having been involved in Crescendo and Marvelous Music from a very young age, upon graduation he will be going on to continue his musical studies.

 Audrey Lipsey has worked as a musician teaching violin for 45 years and held orchestral positions in several symphony orchestras including KSO.
 She also served as an early childhood educator for 18 years.
 After teaching music in public school, she worked as a Head Start teacher where she not only continued to use music in her classrooms, but mentored other teachers on how to do the same.
 When she was first exposed to Music Together, she thought, “This is a curriculum I wish I’d had.
 It’s wonderful!”

 Melissa Ludwa earned her master’s degree in education, and has a background in school counselling.
-She started out as a Music Together mom, first in Indianapolis, and then in Cleaveland.
+She started out as a mom in Music Together family classes, first in Indianapolis, and then in Cleveland.
 The center director there suggested she take the teacher training and Melissa agreed.
 While in the training, Melissa suddenly thought, “This is it!
 This is where I’m supposed to be.”
 She loved many things about the program, including the childhood development, group dynamics work, and emphasis on family relationships.
 Melissa says that for her, everything, “just fit.”
 After working in Cleveland for a time as a Music Together teacher, she found her way to Kalamazoo and began teaching for Crescendo.